epxlp/Genetics_short_course_2016/pract3_GWAS/answers/README.md

-Run the QC script using `./qc.sh` or `~/pract3_GWAS/scripts/qc.sh` Copy the GWAS script using `cp unclean_gwas.sh clean_gwas.sh` Edit this file using nano so it reads:
+Run the QC script using `./qc.sh` or `~/pract3_GWAS/scripts/qc.sh` Copy the GWAS script using `cp unclean_gwas.sh clean_gwas.sh` Edit this file using pico so it reads:
 ```
 #!/bin/bash